LispCookbook/cl-cookbook/index.md

 You can [download it directly in EPUB](https://github.com/LispCookbook/cl-cookbook/releases/download/2026-01-12/common-lisp-cookbook-2026-01.epub) and [PDF](https://github.com/LispCookbook/cl-cookbook/releases/download/2026-01-12/common-lisp-cookbook-2026-01.pdf), and you can [**pay what you want**](https://ko-fi.com/s/01fee22a32) to further support its development:

+Since 2026, the PDF is produced with Typst and of better quality.

 <!-- epub-exclude-start -->
 <br>
 <!-- epub-exclude-end -->